TenderMetric Intelligence Team · Last Reviewed: May 2026 · Sources: TED Europa · EU Publications Office

 • 48800000 — Information systems and servers

-For cybersecurity specifically, relevant codes include 72212730 (cybersecurity software development) and 72222300 (information technology services).
-For cloud services, authorities typically use 72320000 (database services) or 72315000, though the CPV system predates dedicated cloud categories.
+For cybersecurity, relevant codes include 72212730 (cybersecurity software development) and 72222300 (information technology services).
+For cloud services, authorities use 72320000 or 72315000 — the CPV system predates dedicated cloud categories, so keyword searching alongside CPV filtering is essential for complete market coverage.

 Major EU IT Framework Agreements